⌘+k ctrl+k

 timestamp_s Timestamp, second precision

-timestamp_ms Timestamp, microsecond precision
+timestamp_ms Timestamp, millisecond precision

 timestamp_ns Timestamp, nanosecond precision